 Be prepared to fall in love with winter on my Canadian Rockies Photography Workshop!
 It is no secret that winter is my favourite time of year to photograph the majestic Rocky Mountains.
-Early January is the perfect time to see some of the most amazing winter phenomena, as waterfalls are completely frozen, and the frozen methane bubbles have formed on the lakes.
-With six days to explore the Rockies you will see all of the best that Banff, Jasper, and Yoho National Parks have to offer!
+Late November is the perfect time to see some of the most amazing winter phenomena, the frozen methane bubbles start to form on the shallow lakes, while the deeper lakes take longer to freeze and offer stunning reflections.
+With seven days to explore the Rockies you will see all of the best that Banff, Jasper, and Yoho National Parks have to offer!

 What you will learn on the Canadian Rockies Photography Workshop

 This workshop is designed to help you take your photography to the next level through developing your technical skills, and building your social media presence.

 - Achieving super sharp images from corner to corner

 - adding the human element to your photos